 Classroom study in the POC is a 3-credit course each semester.
-In the junior year, Leading People and Effective Communication, emphasis is placed on enhancing leadership skills and communication.
-During the senior year, National Security Affairs/Preparation for Active Duty, prepares the cadet for Active Duty and their role as military officers in American society.
+In the junior year, cadets study Air Force leadership and management at the junior officer level.
+During the senior year, cadets study the elements of national security and the military’s role in American society.
 Leadership laboratory requires two hours a week in the junior and senior years.
 In leadership laboratory, cadets are exposed to advanced leadership experiences and apply principles of leadership learned in the classroom.

 The Air Force offers three- and four-year scholarships to high school seniors and one-, two-, and three-year scholarships to college students.
 Four-year scholarships are offered on a competitive basis to high school seniors.
 Scholarship information can be obtained from a high school guidance counselor, from Air Force ROTC officers at Cornell (AFROTC phone number is (607) 255-4004), from a local Air Force recruiter, via the web at www.afrotc.com, or from the Air Force ROTC scholarship section, Maxwell AFB, AL 36112-6106, (334) 953-2869.
 The deadline for submitting a four-year scholarship application is December 1 of the year preceding the academic year in which a student wants to enter the program.
 Students should apply early.

-All cadets in the Professional Officer Corp (advanced program)—whether they are on scholarship or not—receive a $450–$500-a-month, non-taxable subsistence allowance during the academic year.
+All cadets in the advanced program—whether they are on scholarship or not—receive a $450–$500-a-month, non-taxable subsistence allowance during the academic year.
+During the four-week summer field training (see below), each cadet receives a training pay allowance plus an allowance for travel to and from the field site.
 Textbooks and supplies required for Department of Aerospace Studies courses are provided.

-All cadets are eligible to participate in AFROTC voluntary summer programs for professional development.
+All cadets are eligible to participate in AFROTC-sponsored field trips made to Air Force bases throughout the country as well as voluntary summer programs for professional development.
 Scholarship and POC cadets are entitled to space-available travel on Air Force aircraft flying within the continental United States.

 Cadets may also volunteer for one of many Advanced Training Programs.
-These programs can include but are not limited to Technical Research and Development Internships, the Academy Soaring Program or Freefall Program, Special Operations Training, and language and cultural immersion programs.
+These programs can include but are not limited to the Air Force Academy Free-Fall Parachute Training, Technical Research and Development Internships, the Academy Soaring Program, Special Operations Training, and language and cultural immersion programs.